mfis/Home/README.md

 # Home

-Home automation application *Frontend*.
+Home automation controlling web application.

-Corresponding with HomematicCCU/Historian via HomeController *Backend*.
+Client: Commented application.properties needed to be configured in external 'homeapp.properties'.

-Commented application.properties needed to be configured in external 'homeapp.properties'
+Controller: Commented application.properties needed to be configured in external 'homecontroller.properties'.

 Sources in /domain/ -packages are depending on individual Homematic setup and therefore needed to be changed.